dignajar/bludit-themes/README.md

 ## How to install a theme
 - Download the theme.
 - Unzip if necessary.
-- Copy the folder theme with all files inside `/themes/`
+- Copy the theme folder with all files inside `/themes/` folder.
-- Log into your Bludit panel administrator, go to Settings->Themes, and select your new theme.
+- Log into your Bludit panel administrator, go to *Settings->Themes*, and activate your new theme.

 ## Theme list